realityforge/Quake-III-Arena/README.md

                          the default for USE_INTERNAL_ZLIB etc.
                          and USE_LOCAL_HEADERS
-  USE_INTERNAL_ZLIB    - build and link against internal zlib USE_INTERNAL_OGG     - build and link against internal ogg library USE_LOCAL_HEADERS    - use headers local to ioq3 instead of system ones DEBUG_CFLAGS         - C compiler flags to use for building debug version COPYDIR              - the target installation directory
+  USE_INTERNAL_ZLIB    - build and link against internal zlib USE_LOCAL_HEADERS    - use headers local to ioq3 instead of system ones DEBUG_CFLAGS         - C compiler flags to use for building debug version COPYDIR              - the target installation directory